dpersing/netlify-site/pages/book.md

 ## Pre-order

-If you'd like to pre-order the book, you can do so by contributing to my [Ko-Fi](https://ko-fi.com/a11ydevon).
-This contribution is pay-what-you-want and will get you a DRM-free EPUB when it's ready.
+If you'd like to pre-order the book right now, you can do so by contributing to my [Ko-Fi](https://ko-fi.com/a11ydevon).
+This contribution is pay-what-you-want.
+In exchange, you will get a lovingly hand-crafted, DRM-free EPUB to read with your ebook program or device of choice, when it's ready.

 ## Get notified